Master's programme: Archaeology – Theory and Practice

 •Studies abroad can be done during semester 2 and 3 after authorization by the Director of Studies and application procedures.

 The programme comprises of two years of study.
 Two courses are compulsory: Field Archaeology and Landscape Interpretation (30 credits) and the Master’s thesis (30 credits).
 During the remaining two terms of study, the students select courses offered by the Department of Archaeology or other faculties/departments.
 The Department of Archaeology offers a number of optional courses each term comprising either 15 or 30 credits.
 These courses give students the opportunity to specialise in key areas within the four areas of study at the department and are closely associated with the research carried out within the department.
-Here we can mention Archaeological Theory and Material Culture, Buildings as Archaeology, Human Landscapes, Text and Interpretation and our digital courses GIS in Archaeology and Virtual Reality in Archaeology.
+Here we can mention Archaeological Theory and Material Culture, Buildings as Archaeology, Human Landscapes, Text and Interpretation and our digital courses.
+GIS and Spatial Analysis in Archaeology and Advanced 3D Recording, Processing and Visualization in Archaeology.
+Please note that some of the courses have changed since the syllabus was written.

 The compulsory course Field Archaeology and Landscape Interpretation provides students with in-depth practical experience of cultural heritage activities, archaeological excavations, the archaeology of buildings and all the relevant aspects of field archaeology, such as the inventory, management, documentation and communication of archaeological findings.